codarrenvelvindron/codarren.github.io/_posts/2021-03-19-Day78-Improve_your_GNU-Linux_Terminal.md

 ### Terminal colors
 The primary advantage of having colored terminals is that it increases readability of text.

-For example, on the new webserver that I am connecting right now, the files and folders are of the same color (gret).
+For example, on the new webserver that I am connecting right now, the files and folders are of the same color (grey).

 And of course it becomes harder to differentiate files from folders.